cover

 The End of The Dog Meat Trade

-Help us extend the ban on the slaughter and consumption of dog meat in Cambodia in 2026
+Help us extend the ban on the slaughter and consumption of dog in Cambodia by signing and sharing our petition below.
+Khmer petition here.

 Every year in Cambodia, between 2-3 million dogs are slaughtered for their meat.

-Using poisoned bait and machetes – or sometime traded for cooking pots in poorer areas – dogs are beaten and forced into cramped motorcycle cages, with around 10 others per bike, packed in so tight they can’t move.
+Using poisoned bait and machetes – or sometimes traded for cooking pots in poorer areas – dogs are beaten and forced into cramped motorcycle cages, with up to 10 others per bike, packed in so tight they can’t move.

 Those that survive the broken bones, wounds and dehydration face execution via drowning, bludgeoning, electrocution and choking, while live beatings in sacks are administered to ‘tenderise’ their meat.
 While many of these are strays, collars often found on victims.

-The Siem Reap ban of 2020 showed that this cruelty doesn’t have to exist – and Cambodia can thrive without it.
+The Siem Reap ban of 2020 showed that Cambodia can thrive without it.
 Rabies, Cholera, E. coli, salmonella, Trichinella parasites and residual poisons threaten not just those who consume it – but the trade puts every single Cambodian at risk.
+Cambodia has one of the highest rabies death rates per capita of any country in the world.
+But since the provincial ban, dog related deaths have decreased, showing that the global rabies campaign Zero by 30 will only be possible through cooperation between NGOs and governments to end the trade for good.

 Animals of Our World is choosing 2026 as the year to end the slaughter, trade and consumption of dogs across all of Cambodia for good.
 By working with a coalition of Cambodian and International organisations, we will stop this dangerous, violent and cruel practice.